snehithallamraju/ShinyTextAn/README.md

 # ShinyTextAn
 Shiny App for Text Analytics

-First run the Dependencies in order to install all required packages on RStudio
+1. First run the Dependencies in order to install all required packages on RStudio
+2. Run runGitHub() in RStudio